-Phase Two: Concept Formation
+<H2>Phase Two: Concept Formation

 Once a data set is assembled and enumerated and students have been instructed on procedures for grouping the data, the teacher will need to attend to the mechanics of the grouping activity.
 Students may work alone, in pairs, in small groups, or as one large group.
 Working alone requires the least social skill, and working in small groups the greatest social skill.
-If one objective is to develop students’ abilities to work cooperatively, assertively defending their but compromising when appropriate for group consensus, then students will need instruction and practice to develop these skills.
+If one objective is to develop students’ abilities to work cooperatively, assertively defending their categories s but compromising when appropriate for group consensus, then students will need instruction and practice to develop these skills.
 If the teacher chooses to work with the entire class as a single group for the categorizing activity, he or she will need to exercise caution so that categories are not inadvertently provided for the students.
 Structuring students into pairs for the categorizing activity is the simplest way to have all students actively engaged in the task, although the teacher must again use considerable skill in keeping everyone involved while recording and synthesizing reports from the pairs.
-Teachers will probably want to experiment with different ways of structuring this activity ros and cons of each process can be discussed and problem solved with peer coaches.
+Teachers will probably want to experiment with different ways of structuring this activity.
+Pros and cons of each process can be discussed and problem solved with peer coaches.

 Please describe how you will organize the students for the categorizing activity.